fs-feup/autonomous-systems/docs/tutorials/git_tutorial.md

 ## More information

 This tutorial was based on the slides of Prof. André Restivo.
 You can find them [here](https://paginas.fe.up.pt/~arestivo/slides/?s=git#1) for more precise information about how Git works.
+You can also check [this tutorial](https://www.youtube.com/watch?v=tRZGeaHPoaw&t=28s).